Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Bidirectional EV charging: A first in Atlantic Canada

-NSCC works with partners like Nova Scotia Power to integrate clean energy technologies in the province's power grid.
-The first bi-directional electric vehicle charger in Atlantic Canada, and one of the first in Canada, was installed at Annapolis Valley Campus in 2021.
+We're uniquely positioned to help facilitate an expanded EV charging network across Nova Scotia and have installed 28 charging stations across 9 campuses.
+We'll continue to work towards our target of having electric vehicle charging stations at all NSCC campuses.
+We were proud to host the first bi-directional electric vehicle charger in Atlantic Canada (also one of the first across Canada) which was installed at Annapolis Valley Campus in 2021.
 Read Nova Scotia Power's article, Bidirectional charging: A first in Atlantic Canada.

 Reducing greenhouse gas emissions